Local Economic Development

-- The unemployed are mobilized to do alien cleaning of neighbourhoods and rivers; this ensures that water resources are protected in that catchments of storage dams are kept free of alien vegetation to take maximum advantage of runoff water during the rainy season 1000 families’ benefit from this activity annually.
+- The unemployed are mobilized to do alien cleaning of neighborhoods and rivers; this ensures that water resources are protected in that catchments of storage dams are kept free of alien vegetation to take maximum advantage of runoff water during the rainy season 1000 families’ benefit from this activity annually.

 - Road repair and Maintenance

-- 36 unemployed 9 from Ashton 8Bonnievale and 19 from Robertson, where placed under the supervision of civil engineering superintendents to learn all the aspect of road maintenance, the LED department has registered them as co-ops and accredited theoretical training will be provided towards the end of the program.
+- 36 unemployed 9 from Ashton 8Bonnievale and 19 from Robertson, where placed under the supervision of civil engineering superintendents to learn all the aspect of road maintenance, the LED department has registered them as co-ops, and accredited theoretical training will be provided towards the end of the program.